 Here’s my final sentence: In a retro-future America, a nightmare-haunted debutante must untangle lies from truth to stop an army of cloned assassins before they are unleashed by her power-hungry mother.

 In the sentence above, there is a protagonist with a need, an antagonist with a need, a conflict, something at stake, and a twist.
 It tells you what my story is about.
 I hope it piques your interest.

-For me, Holly Lisle’s How to Revise Your Novel and How to Write Sideways courses were exactly what I needed (see links to the courses and Holly’s web site in the sidebar).
+For me, Holly Lisle’s How to Revise Your Novel and How to Write Sideways courses were exactly what I needed (see links to the courses and Holly’s website in the sidebar).
 You may find them equally valuable.
 If you do, fantastic!
 But please, feel free to search the web for other proponents of the sentence.
-You will find information under High Concept, log line, one sentence story summary, among many others.
+You will find information on High Concept, logline, one sentence story summary, among many others.

 Remember, I’m not saying every writer must write The Sentence before he or she can begin writing a story or novel.
 It’s a tool.
 But it’s the best writing tool I’ve got in my writing toolbox!!